finedominos/openChordVoicing/README.md

 Style sheet linked to the document.

 - **main.js**
-Main script of the app that manages all the other modules.
+Main script of the application that manages all the other modules.

 - **chordrep.js**
 Module that deals with the chords representation and with music notation.
 Converts the user input into objects that can be more easily manipulated at the next stage.